rust-lang/book/src/ch20-03-advanced-types.md

 The Rust type system has some features that we’ve so far mentioned but haven’t yet discussed.
-We’ll start by discussing newtypes in general as we examine why newtypes are useful as types.
-Then we’ll move on to type aliases, a feature similar to newtypes but with slightly different semantics.
+We’ll start by discussing newtypes in general as we examine why they are useful as types.
+Then, we’ll move on to type aliases, a feature similar to newtypes but with slightly different semantics.
 We’ll also discuss the `!` type and dynamically sized types.